SathyaMadhu/Airbnb_Analysis/README.md

 •	Power BI Visuvaliztion for data driven Insights

 Numerous dropdown options to filter the data based on user interest
 •	Price vs Review Score Comparison
 •	Top players of each country
 •	Property Type Analysis

-•	Geo visualiztion
+•	Geo visualization
+•	Room Type Insights
 **Conclusion:**

-The Airbnb data visualization Dashboard in **Power BI** **and/or Streamlit** helps to understand trends, options and insights of various Key features.
-These Data driven insights helps in quick decision making
+The Airbnb data visualization Dashboard in **Power BI** **and/or Streamlit** helps to understand trends, options and insights of various Key features of Airbnb Dataset which helps  in quick decision making